ubccr/xdmod/docs/howto-api-image-export.md

 1. Declare `center_url` within the script with the appropriate information
 1. Confirm the `image_format` within the script.

-Running the script will export your saved metric explorer charts to the current working directory.
+The script will export your saved metric explorer charts to the current working directory.

 ```python
 #!/usr/bin/env python3